-The first remote EPA interviews are scheduled week commencing 4 May 2020, with further interviews scheduled week commencing 18 May 2020.
+The first round of remote EPA interviews were a great success and more are scheduled in September 2020.
 Remote EPA interview guidance will be shared with eligible apprentices and their employers prior to their interview

 CIHT is grateful to all the apprentices and their employers for their patience during this challenging time and we would also like to thank the EPA reviewers for making these interviews possible.